LabPy/lantz/docs/tutorial/building.rst

             print('Current amplitude: {}'.format(inst.amplitude))

 We have defined another Feat, now with a getter and a setter.
 The getter sends `?AMP` and waits for the answer which is converted to float and returned to the caller.
 The setter send `!AMP` concatenated with the float formatted to string with two decimals.
 Run the script.
-Check also the window running `sim-fungen.py`.
+Check also the window running `lantz-sim`.
 You should see the amplitude changing!.

 In the current version of this driver, if we try to set the amplitude to 20 V the command will fill in the instrument but the driver will not know.
 Lets add some error checking::

     # import ...

-    class LantzSignalGeneratorTCP(TCPDriver):
+    class LantzSignalGenerator(MessageBasedDriver):

         # Code from previous example
         # ...